jeffreyshen19/Is-My-District-Gerrymandered/README.md

 ### Datasets used

 *   **[github.com/unitedstates/districts](https://github.com/unitedstates/districts)**: Used to get the geojson files of each district.
+* **[census.gov/geo/maps-data/data/cbf/cbf_cds.html](https://www.census.gov/geo/maps-data/data/cbf/cbf_cds.html)**: Used to get shapefiles of congressional districts, which were used to calculate geographical compactness.
 *   **[history.house.gov](http://history.house.gov/Institution/Election-Statistics/Election-Statistics/)**: Used for house election data.
 *   **[redistricting.lls.edu/who.php](http://redistricting.lls.edu/who.php)**: Used for information on redistricting by state.